abhi25072002/abhi25072002.github.io/_pages/about.md

 I recently started hitting the gym for weight loss, and now it has kind of become a habit.
 I’ve already lost some weight, and it’s a really good feeling!
 In my free time, I used to love just watching cooking recipes, but now I actually have to prepare meals as well (no choice here in the United States).
 I also enjoy watching web series.

-`I am actively seeking Summer 2026 Software Engineering internship opportunities!!!`
+`I am actively seeking Summer 2026 Software Engineering internship opportunities!`

 Drop me an email at `ajd6@gatech.edu` or `abhishekdharmadhikari25@gmail.com`, or connect with me through my social media profiles below.